KamranAzeem/learn-docker/README.md

 * IT managers

 # Topics:
-The objective is to teach basic concepts about Docker , as well as demostrate the usage of Docker.
+The objective is to teach basic concepts about Docker, and demostrate the usage of Docker.
 The following is demonstrated:
 * Docker (running natively on Linux)
-* Docker-Machine (On Windows and Mac)
 * Docker-Compose

-# Organization of this document:
-This document is organized in two main parts.
-* Part 1: A presentation about Docker and related technologies.
-* Part 2: Hands on demo about Docker, Docker-Machine and Docker-Compose.

-# Part 1:
+# Resources:
-The presentation is here: (Link to presentation)[Link to presentation]
+* The related presentation is [here](https://docs.google.com/presentation/d/1Xnf5X6dxLQ9uX5vGlmZ36Y8F8NqfHTzZgEE954010hA/edit?usp=sharing).

-# Part 2:
-The demo is shown using the commands shown in sub-sections below.
-Any files related to the the demonstration are part of this repository in the related directories.

-## Docker (natively on Linux):
+* The sample files for various exercises are in within this repo, organized into separate directories.